 I'm so indecisive when it comes to ordering food.
 Either nothing on the menu looks good (which turns me into a pouty teenager) or I want everything.
 I seriously wish having a hollow leg was a real thing so I could order all the things and have a place to put it.

 When I was trying to come up with a sauce to go with my baked green falafel, I was struck with a similar case of indecision.
 But lucky for me, at home I can make whatever condiments I like and no one will charge me extra for it.
 The week before, I created a spicy harissa tomato sauce that I was still dreaming of, but I also had some yogurt and tahini to use up.
 And ever since I made this cilantro and mint chutney last year, I basically throw it in anything that might remotely pair well with it.

 So, with no one to judge other than my husband (who knows better) and my dogs (who could care less), I gave in and made all three.
 No regrets!
 Certainly, you could save time and make just one, but what's the fun in that?
 Remember making "suicides" at the soda fountain by mixing all the drinks together?
 It's basically the falafel version of that.

-With these falafel, I found two tricks to getting a crispy texture without deep frying.
+With baked falafel, I found two tricks to getting a crispy texture without deep frying.
 Falafel is typically made by blending soaked, uncooked chickpeas with the other ingredients then deep frying, creating a perfectly crispy outside and tender, but textured inside.
-Every baked recipe I've tried calls for canned chickpeas, which creates a totally edible and delicious falafel, but a softer, creamier texture than I would prefer.
-This time, I cooked the beans al dente (a happy accident), which along with the chickpeas, added great texture.
+It's incredible, and I highly suggest trying your hand at them one day, but it is a lot of work.
+Every baked recipe I've tried calls for canned chickpeas, which creates a totally edible and delicious falafel, but a softer texture than I would prefer - like baked hummus.
+This time, I cooked the dry chickpeas al dente, which along with the pistachios, added great texture.